aburrell/apexpy/docs/api.rst

 .. highlight:: none

-When you install this package you will get a command called ``apexpy``, which is an interface to the :py:meth:`~apexpy.Apex.convert` method.
+When you install this package you used to get a command called ``apexpy``, which is an interface to the :py:meth:`~apexpy.Apex.convert` method.
+This interface is currently missing (see Issue
+`#113 <https://github.com/aburrell/apexpy/issues/113>`_).
+Until this issue is
+addressed, you may follow the below examples by prefacing the command with ``python -m``, as shown below.

 See the documentation for this method for a more thorough explanation of arguments and behaviour.

-You can get help on the command by running ``apexpy -h``.
+You can get help on the command by running ``python -m apexpy -h``.

 .. code::

-    $ apexpy -h
+    $ python -m apexpy -h
     usage: apexpy [-h] [--height HEIGHT] [--refh REFH] [-i FILE_IN] [-o FILE_OUT] SOURCE DEST DATE